Real Estate Investing Dictionary

 - Flexibility – the borrower usually works face to face with the lender

 All of this, of course, comes with a cost.
-Hard money loans usually have interest rates between 12% and 19% with 4 to 8 % (points) origination fees.
-Investors, however, are generally happy to pay these short-term rates as it allows them to complete transactions they could not fund in traditional ways.
+Usually, hard money loans have interest rates between 12% and 19% with 4 to 8 points origination fees.
+Borrowers, however, are generally happy to pay these short-term rates as it allows them to complete transactions they could not fund in traditional ways.

-- An investor can borrow up to 100% of the funds needed for the asset they are purchasing and repairs if the value of the asset warrants it.
+- A borrower can get up to 100% of the funds needed for the asset they are purchasing and repairs if the value of the asset warrants it.
 A bank will usually only lend on the purchase price of the asset which can be much lower.

-- Keeping the cash in the investor’s pocket helps stretch their investment dollars and make bigger and/or additional deals.
+- Keeping the cash in the borrower or developer’s pocket helps stretch their investment dollars and make bigger and/or additional deals.

-- An investor can buy distressed properties based on its expected value after repairs (ARV).
+- A borrower can buy distressed properties based on its expected value after repairs (ARV).
 A bank will not lend on distressed properties.

-- An investor can make deals in industries that banks would have no interest in.
+- A borrower can make deals in industries that banks would have no interest in.

-- Often, a hard-money lender has been in the investor’s shoes so he knows the challenges he faces.
+- Often, a hard money lender has been in the borrower’s shoes so they know the challenges of borrowing and developing.